 The complete prevention of food contamination is difficult due to the high resistance of the spores but low concentrations of bacteria are generally not problematic for consumers.
 Poorly temperature controlled storage conditions can, however, result in the germination of spores and multiplication of vegetative cells in foods.
 When consuming foods contaminated by B. cereus, bacteria and/or toxins are ingested which can result in gastro-intestinal disease in humans.
 The germination of spores can be prevented by rapid cold or hot storage of heated foods.

 Initial B. cereus contaminations on foods are mostly low.
 Usually, cell growth to bacterial counts of 105 to 108 colony-forming units per gram (CFU/g) of food is required to generate disease-relevant amounts of toxins in foods or in the small intestine.

 The vegetative form of B. cereus grows in a range of 10 to 50 °C, with a temperature optimum between 30 and 40 °C. However, individual cold-tolerant strains can also multiply at temperatures of 4 to 6 °C, though with considerably longer generation times.
 In dry or acidic foods B. cereus is not able to grow.
 The heat resistance of the spores varies between strains and is strongly dependent on the food matrix.
 Common heat treatments, such as cooking or pasteurization, inactivate vegetative cells but are not sufficient to completely inactivate spores.
 The reduction of the competitive microbiota by heat treatment supports both the germination of the spores and the growth of vegetative cells.
-Thus, a sufficient and rapid cooling (≤ 7 °C) or hot storage (≥ 65 °C) after heat treatment of foods is necessary in order to prevent the germination of spores.
+Thus, a sufficient and rapid cooling (≤ 7 °C) or hot storage (≥ 60 °C at all points of the product) after heat treatment of foods is necessary in order to prevent the germination of spores.

 Two types of foodborne disease are caused by B. cereus: